Kotovar/simple-todo-list/README.md

 ## Credits

-This project was inspired by [[The Odin Project](https://www.theodinproject.com/lessons/node-path-javascript-todo-list)], which is an open source curriculum for learning web development.
+This project was inspired by [The Odin Project](https://www.theodinproject.com/lessons/node-path-javascript-todo-list), which is an open source curriculum for learning web development.